PgBiel/typst-diagbox/diagbox.typ

  * `yellow + 2pt`, `blue`, `3pt` etc. Defaults to `1pt`.
  *
  * Additional options:
+ * 'inner_width' overrides width calculation of the inner box (the width of the diagbox,
- * 'total_width' overrides width calculation entirely.
-The default formula for total box width
+ * not considering the table's 'inset' padding).
+The default formula for inner width is
- * is 'width - 2*inset', if column width is specified; otherwise, it simply measures the width
+ * 'width - 2*inset', if column width is specified; otherwise, it simply measures the width
- * of the given texts: left + 2*right.
+ * of the given texts: '2*calc.max(left, right)'.
+You shouldn't generally need to change this
+ * option.
  * 'left_sep', 'right_sep' define the distance of the bottom left and top right texts to their nearest
  * respective vertical borders (they move those texts horizontally, away from the nearest border) -
  * they default to 0pt, and may be negative to move in the opposite direction;